 School of Veterinary Medicine Distinctions

-- QS World University Rankings honored the school as #1 in the world in 2015--the same year that U.S. News & World Report ranked the SVM #1 among North America's 30 veterinary schools.
+- QS World University Rankings named UC Davis the #1 university in veterinary science for four consecutive years, beginning with the inaugural ranking in 2015—the same year that U.S. News & World Report ranked the SVM #1 among North America's 30 veterinary schools.

 - The School of Veterinary Medicine is the only school in the University of California system authorized to confer the Doctor of Veterinary Medicine degree, or DVM.

 - The faculty have educated 5,917 Doctor of Veterinary Medicine degree graduates, more than 1,400 veterinary residents, and 1,014 Master of Preventive Veterinary Medicine degree candidates.

 - Faculty and highly trained staff treat more than 50,000 patients each year as they teach essential clinical skills to veterinary students at the William R. Pritchard Veterinary Medical Teaching Hospital, the home base of the nation's largest veterinary residency program.

 - School researchers developed health measurement tools that helped set the nation's first air quality standards in the 1970s and continue to provide data for the Environmental Protection Agency's ongoing refinement of those standards.